A Simplicial Model for $KB4_n$: Epistemic Logic with Agents that May Die

 To fix this, we resort to the classic \emph{unwinding} construction.
 From $\Mc$, we build an unwinded model $U(\Mc)$ whose worlds are paths in $\Mc$, of the form $(w_0, a_1, w_1, \ldots, a_k, w_k)$, where each $w_i$ is a world of $\Mc$ and for all $i$, $w_i \sim_{a_{i+1}} w_{i+1}$.
 This model $U(\Mc)$ can be shown to be bisimilar to $\Mc$.
 Moreover, $U(\Mc)$ is proper: behaviours such as the one of \cref{ex:proper} are ruled out by the unwinding construction.
 The only remaining possibility for non-properness concerns worlds with a unique agent; they are ruled out by the axioms~$\mathbf{SA_a}$. \end{proof}

 The axioms $\mathbf{NE}$ and $\mathbf{SA_a}$ embody the ``hidden'' assumptions in the use of simplicial models.
 Note that we could easily get rid of $\mathbf{NE}$ by allowing the existence of a fictitious $(-1)$-dimensional simplex representing an empty world.
 This is known in geometry as \emph{augmented} simplicial complexes.
-However, the axioms $\mathbf{SA_a}$ are more substantial, and reflects usual assumption of distributed computing modelling.
+However, the axioms $\mathbf{SA_a}$ are more substantial, and reflect usual assumptions of distributed computing modelling.